LiveIntent/qa-challenge/README.md

 We would like to check if messages are routing to respective streams correctly.
 If the seed is not a number the services returns a bad request.

+In order to do that, you will need to read messages from both Kinesis Streams(`li-even-stream` and `li-odd-stream`), and verify that the routing works correctly by asserting that the correct request produced a record in the one stream, and did not produce a record in the other.

+To solve the challenge, you will need to quickly research how to read records from a Kinesis Stream, if you haven't used it already.

+We recommend that you use standard AWS SDK for any programming language you choose.

 ## Running the Route Service Locally